IHE/ITI.MHD/input/pagecontent/ITI-65.md

 When the DocumentReference.content.attachment.url points at a Binary Resource, the Binary Resource shall be in the Bundle.
 See FHIR Resolving references in Bundles at [http://hl7.org/fhir/R4/bundle.html#references](http://hl7.org/fhir/R4/bundle.html#references).

-###### Patient Identity
+###### 2:3.65.4.1.2.2 Patient Identity

 All DocumentReference.subject, and List.subject values shall be References to a FHIR Patient Resource.
 This value may be a relative reference to a Patient Resource within the Bundle or an absolute external reference (URL).
 This value should be an absolute external reference that may be obtained through use of [PDQm](https://profiles.ihe.net/ITI/TF/Volume1/ch-38.html) or [PIXm](https://profiles.ihe.net/ITI/TF/Volume1/ch-41.html), or by some other means.
 The Patient Resource needs to be accessible to both the Document Source and the Document Recipient.

 When the [UnContained Reference Option](2_actors_and_transactions.html#uncontained-reference-option) is used, there is no need to populate the sourcePatientInfo element.
 Otherwise, when sourcePatientInfo is provided, the DocumentReference.context.sourcePatientInfo shall be a reference to a “contained” Patient Resource.
 That is, the source patient info is encoded in a Patient Resource within the DocumentReference.contained element (see [http://hl7.org/fhir/R4/references.html#contained](http://hl7.org/fhir/R4/references.html#contained) ).

-###### Replace, Transform, Signs, and Append Associations
+###### 2:3.65.4.1.2.3 Replace, Transform, Signs, and Append Associations

 The DocumentReference.relatesTo element indicates an association between DocumentReference resources.
 The relatesTo.target element in the provided DocumentReference points at the pre-existing DocumentReference that is being replaced, transformed, signed, or appended.
 The relatesTo.code element in the provided DocumentReference shall be the appropriate relationship type code defined in [http://hl7.org/fhir/R4/valueset-document-relationship-type.html](http://hl7.org/fhir/R4/valueset-document-relationship-type.html).

-##### Expected Actions
+##### 2:3.65.4.1.3 Expected Actions

 The Document Recipient shall accept both media types `application/fhir+json` and `application/fhir+xml`.

-On receipt of the submission, the Document Recipient shall validate the resources and respond with one of the HTTP codes defined in the response [Message Semantics](#message-semantics-1).
+On receipt of the submission, the Document Recipient shall validate the resources and respond with one of the HTTP codes defined in the response [Message Semantics](#2365412-message-semantics).

 The Document Recipient shall process the bundle atomically, analogous to both the Provide and Register Document Set-b [ITI-41] transaction and FHIR “transaction” as specified in [http://hl7.org/fhir/R4/http.html#transaction](http://hl7.org/fhir/R4/http.html#transaction) .

 The Document Recipient shall validate the bundle first against the FHIR specification.
 Guidance on what FHIR considers a valid Resource can be found at [http://hl7.org/fhir/R4/validation.html](http://hl7.org/fhir/R4/validation.html).

 The Document Recipient should verify the FHIR resource elements for consistency with the Document Sharing metadata requirements as specified for attributes [ITI TF-3: Table 4.3.1-3: “Sending Actor Metadata Attribute Optionality”](https://profiles.ihe.net/ITI/TF/Volume3/ch-4.3.html#4.3.1).
-The Document Recipient that supports the “Comprehensive Metadata” or the “XDS on FHIR” Option shall validate against column “XDS DS”; otherwise the Document Recipient should validate against column “XDR MS”.
+- The Document Recipient that supports the [Comprehensive Metadata](2_actors_and_transactions.html#xds-on-fhir-option) or the [XDS on FHIR](2_actors_and_transactions.html#xds-on-fhir-option) Option should validate against column “XDS DS”;
+- Otherwise the Document Recipient should validate against column “XDR MS”.

 A Document Recipient is allowed to be robust to non-compliant resources that violate the the Document Sharing metadata requirements.

 If necessary for processing, the Document Recipient shall retrieve Resources referenced by absolute URLs in the FHIR Bundle Resource.

-If the Document Recipient encounters any errors or if any validation fails, the Document Recipient shall return an error, as documented in [Provide Document Bundle Response Message](#provide-document-bundle-response-message).
+If the Document Recipient encounters any errors or if any validation fails, the Document Recipient shall return an error, as documented in [Provide Document Bundle Response Message](#236542-provide-document-bundle-response-message).
 If appropriate, it shall use error codes from [ITI TF-3: Table 4.2.4.1-2](https://profiles.ihe.net/ITI/TF/Volume3/ch-4.2.html#4.2.4.1).

 If the Provide Document Bundle Message contains a DocumentReference Resource with a relatesTo element and the Document Recipient does not support the relatesTo.code value, it shall return a warning message, as indicated in *Table 3.65.4.1.3-1: Warning message when relatesTo code is not supported*.